 Stage Three: The Finished Bar

-The luxurious ingredients we use provide our finished Bath Soap with a rich lather that is gloriously moisturizing for skin.
+The luxurious ingredients we use provide our finished Bar Soap with a rich lather that is gloriously moisturizing for skin.
 It is vegan, biodegradable, long-lasting and sulfate free.

-Shop our entire Bath Soap collection to try our latest scents.
+Shop our entire Bar Soap collection to try our latest scents.

 This article was originally included in our weekly newsletter.
 Subscribe for more content like this, right in your inbox!